 The implementation and enforcement of these measures are also apt to be conducive to raising the level of foreign investment in the country.
 Greece currently ranks dead last in Europe in attracting foreign capital as a percentage of GDP.
 And, according to the Economic Freedom Report published by the Fraser Institute for 2014, Greece ranks 86th, out of 159 nations, in the world.
 This ranking puts Greece one notch ahead of the African archipelago of Cape Verde, and two slots behind the landlocked Central Asian nation of Tajikistan when measured on the basis of five broad metrics of economic freedom.
 Clearly, a foreign investor seeking political and economic stability, market size, transparency, above-average labor skills, conformity with the rule of law, and regulatory compliance will look to risk his capital elsewhere.

-As a philhellene, it saddens me to say that I am not optimistic that the Marxist Prime Minister of Greece, Alexis Tsipras, who is unabashed in his praise for Che Guevara – his son’s second name, Ernesto, is a tribute to the genocidal maniac of the Cuban revolution – and Venezuelan Dictator, Hugo Chavez, whom he attributes as “an inspiration for the ideas of democracy…” and whose funeral he attended in 2013, will rise to what is an economic challenge requiring the working together of government and business.
+As a philhellene, it saddens me to say that I am not optimistic that the Marxist-Socialist Prime Minister of Greece, Alexis Tsipras, who is unabashed in his praise for Che Guevara – his son’s second name, Ernesto, is a tribute to the genocidal maniac of the Cuban revolution – Venezuelan Dictator, Hugo Chavez, whom he attributed as “an inspiration for the ideas of democracy…” and whose funeral he attended in 2013, and Fidel Castro, whose funeral he also attended in 2016, will rise to what is an economic challenge requiring the working together of government and business.
 In the end, however, service and related problems in Greece require a largely free-market solution.

 If Mr. Tsipras’ model of a sovereign nation’s success is his idol Chavez’ Venezuela, a country currently riven by world-leading homicide rates; widespread shortages of food, water, electricity, and medicines and quite literally on the verge of anarchy – despite having the largest proven oil reserves in the world – then an involuntary exit from the Eurozone is probably the opening chapter in what is likely to be an epic Greek tragedy.